lisawagner/easy-eats/README.md

 ### `Finishing Touches + TODOs`

 Finishing Touches
-- Added a test for empty arrays in the SearchList that returns an indicator when there are no recipes matching the specific search query.
+- Added a test for empty arrays in the SearchList that returns an indicator when there are no recipes matching the specific search query. :heavy_check_mark:
 - ~~TODO: Add light and dark mode selector~~ :heavy_check_mark:
 - ~~TODO: Add theme change selectors~~ :heavy_check_mark:
 - TODO: Clear search item from search bar after search complete